ABBAASCH/infinimon/README.md

 If a pokemons `HP` reaches 0 then it is swapped with a new one from their team.
 This is reapeated until one of the teams are empty and we have found a winner.

 You can repeat this over and over.
 You and also go back to `/users/profile` to modify your team.

+## Dataset

+The dataset is found [here](https://www.kaggle.com/datasets/divyanshusingh369/complete-pokemon-library-32k-images-and-csv).

+It is free and can be downloaded on `kaggle`.